It’s no secret: men like anime, and we like it a LOT. In fact, we love it without sounding too dramatic.

-She’s one of the best examples of female lead’s (more so in Shonen) in recent years.
+She’s one of the best examples of female leads (more so in

-Her character dynamics and chemistry with others is a sight to see.
-On top of the fact she’s:
+Her character dynamics and chemistry with others are a sight to see.
+On top of this fact, she’s:

 - Not a damsel in distress.

-- Isn’t made to be strong for strong’s sake.
+- Isn’t made to be strong for strength’s sake.

 - Isn’t written in an SJW, politically correct kind of way.